 Preparing for emergency situations

-You must follow the Building Fire Safety Regulation 2008 (PDF, 531KB) to ensure you are prepared in case of fire or other emergency situations.
+You must follow the Building Fire Safety Regulation 2008 (PDF, 552KB) to ensure you are prepared in case of fire or other emergency situations.

-The Queensland Fire and Rescue Service offers comprehensive fire safety training and a range of other products and services for workplaces in businesses and industry.
-Learn more about developing fire safety documents including a fire evacuation plan.
+The Queensland Fire and Emergency Services offer comprehensive fire safety training and a range of other products and services for workplaces in businesses and industry.

 You should also consider emergencies specific to your location, such as floods or cyclones, and implement plans for dealing with them.
 Learn more about preparing your business for emergencies and disasters.